AlexTeplovCPA/cpa-skills/README.md

       t1-sample-documents/
 ```

----

 ## Installation

 **Claude (claude.ai):**

 1. Download or clone this repository
 2. Zip the skill folder you want to install (e.g. `bookkeeping-review.zip`)
 3. Go to Settings > Capabilities > Skills > Upload skill

-4. The agent discovers and loads the skill automatically when relevant
+The agent discovers and loads the skill automatically when relevant.

-**Claude Code:**
-Place the skill folder in `~/.claude/skills/`.
+**Claude Code:** Place the skill folder in `~/.claude/skills/`.
 Claude Code discovers skills automatically.

-**OpenAI Codex:**
-Place the skill folder in `~/.agents/skills/`.
+**OpenAI Codex:** Place the skill folder in `~/.agents/skills/`.
 Codex discovers skills automatically.

-**Google Gemini CLI:**
-Place the skill folder in `~/.gemini/skills/` or `~/.agents/skills/`.
+**Google Gemini CLI:** Place the skill folder in `~/.gemini/skills/` or `~/.agents/skills/`.
 Gemini CLI discovers skills automatically.

-These skills follow the open [Agent Skills standard](https://agentskills.io) and work across all compatible agents without modification.
+These skills follow the open Agent Skills standard and work across all compatible agents without modification.

----

 ## How to Use a Skill